Xiaohao-Liu/Bundle-MLLM/README.md

 The datasets used in our paper can be downloaded from [this link](https://huggingface.co/datasets/xhLiu/BundleConstruction).
 The download includes the following four datasets: `POG_sparse`, `Spotify_sparse`, `pog`, and `spotify`.
 All four datasets were utilized in our experiments.

 After downloading and extracting the datasets, place them in the `datasets` directory.
 You can specify which dataset to use during runtime with the `--dataset` argument and set the data path using `--data_path`.
 The default dataset is `pog`.
+We provide the processed features in [xhLiu/BundleConstruction](https://huggingface.co/datasets/xhLiu/BundleConstruction).
+You can also download the checkpoints of Bundle-MLLM at [xhLiu/Bundle-MLLM](https://huggingface.co/xhLiu/Bundle-MLLM).

 ### Train and Test